Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 # 📊 System Highlights

+The following figures illustrate the transition from:

+→ structure
+→ flow
+→ control
+→ dynamics

+---

 ## 🔹 Figure 1 — Collapse Geometry (Fundamental Structure)

 ![Collapse Geometry](stability_field_dynamics/ieee_test_cases/outputs/ieee14_v52_residual_vs_distance.png)

+**Observation:**

+- system states organize into structured regions
+- collapse emerges as a boundary (rift)

 **Interpretation:**

-> Stability is equivalent to proximity to a structural boundary (rift)
+> Stability is not binary — it is **geometric proximity to a boundary**

 ---